 Gniewko Oblicki created a company-wide signature template, appending UTM parameters.
 Here’s how it looks in CodeTwo Exchange Rules HTML editor.

-He ran 5 such footer campaigns in the company and found that users engaged incredibly well on their website.
-Here’s the GA report showing results of 1682 sessions initiated by the five campaigns.
+He ran five footer campaigns in the company and found that users engaged incredibly well on their website.
+Here’s the GA report showing the results of 1682 sessions initiated by the five campaigns.

 If you regularly perform paid marketing, then I am sure you would like to know the banner ads that perform the best.